-Right in the heart of Pine Plains, behind the bank and next to the supermarket, an old house is being restored.
-It is often referred to as "that old house by the bank parking lot" by people who do not remember the name, Louis Graham/Brush House.
-I confess that I was, up until Istarted filming this, one of those.
+Right in the heart of Pine Plains, behind the bank parking lot and next to the supermarket, an old house is being restored.
+It is often referred to as “that old house by the bank parking lot” by people who do not remember the name, Louis Graham/Brush House.
+I confess that I was, up until I started filming this, one of them.

-I knew the mason, Alan Budd, from other work he has done, but this was my first introduction to Bob Hedges.
-The combination of the restoration of this 1760 house and the two men working on it was compelling.
-I decided to drop in from time to time and document it for this website.
-But once I got started filming I realized that I really wanted to explore the project at more depth and make a video diary that would show the progress of the work and allow me explore the history of the community in which I live.
+I knew the mason, Alan Budd, from other work he has done, but this was my first introduction to Bob Hedges, a local master timber framer.
+The combination of the restoration of this 1760 house and the two men working on it was compelling; I decided to drop in from time to time and document it for this website.
+But once I got started filming I realized that I really wanted to explore the project at more depth through a video diary that would allow me explore the history of the community in which I live.

 Day 2